SamanKeighobadi/expense-tracker/README.md

 # Expense Trakcer React.js + Context API
-#### Expense Tracker app with ability of add and delete transaction, developed with react and context api for manage states and design UI wiht Bootstrap
+#### Expense Tracker app with features of add and delete transaction, developed with react and context api for manage states and designed UI with Bootstrap

 ## What packages used:
 <ul>